limetext/lime/CONTRIBUTING.md

 For support please use https://github.com/limetext/support instead.

-# 2. Issues should be openened up in the correct repository.
+# 2. Issues should be opened up in the correct repository.

 All issues reported here should result in code being changed, added and/or removed **in *this* repository**.